harshy1620/college-explorer-app/README.md

 ## Features
 - View a list of colleges with detailed information.
-- Sort colleges by rating, fees etc.
+- Sort colleges by user rating, college duniya rating, fees etc.
 - Search for colleges by name.
+- Infinite scroll functionality (by using react-infinite-scroll-component linrary).

 ## Installation
 - Clone the repository: